-You can view results for various carriers and cellular technologies by selecting from the two menus at the top of the map.
+You can view results for various radios, carriers, cellular technologies and radio bands by selecting from the lists at the top of the map.

-To view the details for a map segment, click the desired square.
+To view the details for a map segment, click the desired segment.

 From the Reporting dashboard, click the Create a New Report icon.

 Choose how often you’d like this report to be run.
 Click:

 Under Report Properties, you can complete the scheduling for your new report.
 The section below describes how to configure the time and the day on which you’d like your report to run.